Suetanya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script changing current working directory to home directory
+Script displaying contents of directory in long format